 When we change and start doing things God’s way He will start to bless us and start to help us get rid of this addiction.
 When we are sincere He will help us every step of the way.

 Continue to read the Purpose Driven Life

-Fulfill your purpose – do something to help.
+Help others with prayer.
 Pray “Father, bring people to this website and give them a chance to overcome addiction, find your love, start to find their purpose and to start to find joy again.”

 I need your help.
 My new book “What the Bible Says About Addiction” is available for sale on Amazon.
 If you want a copy please purchase one and leave a good review.
 This book along with this course will help you change twice as fast.
 Writing a good review is your way of helping the next person.
 I need a few people to help me by buying and reviewing this book.
 No one knows it exists and I am sure it will help a lot of people.
-Click here to access my new book at Amazon.
+Get all the details here to access my new book at Amazon.

 Ephesians 2:10 Amplified Bible (AMP) 10 For we are His workmanship [His own master work, a work of art], created in Christ Jesus [reborn from above—spiritually transformed, renewed, ready to be used] for good works, which God prepared [for us] beforehand [taking paths which He set], so that we would walk in them [living the good life which He prearranged and made ready for us].

 Read John 19, 2nd Corinthians 3 and Proverbs 17

 Thankyou for reading day 22 of this program in your fight to get rid of this addiction.